DaniellaJPotts/asp.net-mvc-login-poc/README.md

 		<p>
 			Below is the Authentication page, seen after successfully logging in to an account.
 			The first thing users will see when entering the page is a mock text message displaying their authentication code.
-			When closing this message the authentication code can be entered into the form, and submitted using the "Continue" button Upon successful completion, the user will be taken to the Welcome Page.
+			When closing this message, the authentication code can be entered into the form, and submitted using the "Continue" button Upon successful completion, the user will be taken to the Welcome Page.
 			The mock text message can be seen again by clicking the "View Message" button in the bottom right corner of the page.
 		</p>